carriegale2710/todos-app/front-end/README.md

 ---

-Congrats!
-You can no develop and test the React frontend with your Spring Boot backend :D
+You can now develop and test the React frontend with the Spring Boot backend :D

 ---